Editorial & Creative

 Daisy studied journalism at the University of Iowa.
-She spent the last decade at the Omaha World-Herald, where her responsibilities included writing for the paper’s many special sections and its Wedding Essentials magazine.
+She spent 10 years at the Omaha World-Herald, where her responsibilities included writing for the paper’s many special sections and its Wedding Essentials magazine.
 She loves writing community features that inform people about their friends and neighbors, which is why she enjoyed freelancing for the Glenwood Opinion-Tribune and Destra Magazine.
 Daisy also writes fiction and spends time every summer at the University of Iowa Summer Writing Festival.
-Classes have included Edit Like a Zen Master; Poses and Prose, a weekend of writing and yoga; and Things that Go Bump in the Night, a weeklong gothic writing course.
+Classes have included The Art of Nonfiction; Edit Like a Zen Master; Poses and Prose, a weekend of writing and yoga; and Things that Go Bump in the Night, a weeklong gothic writing course.
 When she isn’t writing or reading, Daisy travels the tie-dye circuit to music festivals and Volkswagen campouts/rallies with her husband in their 1963 Microbus.

 Bill was born in Utah and currently resides in the hip Benson neighborhood with wife Kim, son Ty, and daughter Parker.
 He has shot for every magazine since 2002 and originally worked alongside partner Scott Drickey, who helped him found minorwhite studios in 2008.
 In 2012, Bill joined Omaha Magazine’s staff as Director of Photography and was promoted to Creative Director in 2015.
 He enjoys early mornings, space, and conversations.
 His work has helped him travel the world and meet amazing individuals.
 His client list includes Rolling Stone, Sony, Borsheims, and Money Magazine.